Patient portrayal

 CIDP=chronic inflammatory demyelinating polyneuropathy; IVIG=intravenous immunoglobulin; PLEX=plasma exchange.

-Managing CIDP with current therapies can be burdensome for patients, caregivers, physicians, and office staff
+Managing CIDP with traditional therapies can create challenges for patients, caregivers, physicians, and office staff

-†Twelve percent of respondents reported treatment interruptions on at least 1 occasion due to inadequate venous access.20
+†Twelve percent of respondents reported treatment interruptions on at least one occasion due to inadequate venous access.22

 Supporting patients suffering from CIDP is central to argenx.